Juvenile Indigent Defense Delivery System

-- Statutory Exclusion: The juvenile court does not have jurisdiction over certain serious felonies when committed by a child 16 or older.
+- Statutory Exclusion: The juvenile court does not have jurisdiction over certain serious felonies when committed by a youth 16 or older.
 Ind.
-Code Ann. § 31-30-1-4.
+Code Ann. § 31-30-1-4(a).

 - Presumptive Waiver: For youth of certain ages and/or that have committed certain offenses, delineated in statute, the juvenile court “shall” transfer the case to criminal court “unless it would be in the best interests of the child and of the safety and welfare of the community for the child to remain within the juvenile justice system.”
 Ind.
 Code Ann. §§ 31-30-3-4, 31-30-3-5.

 - Discretionary Waiver: For certain offenses and youth of certain ages that have committed certain offenses, upon prosecutorial motion and after a hearing, the juvenile court may transfer certain cases to criminal court.
+This includes youth who are at least 14 and have a “repetitive pattern of delinquent acts” or youth who are at least 16 and are charged with a felony.
 Ind.
 Code Ann. §§ 31-30-3-2, 31-30-3-3.

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.